Your booking is safe with Virgin Holidays

 Superior Deluxe Beachfront Rooms – have Japanese tubs and are located either close to the beach, on Smugglers Cove or on the hillside and have 1 king-size bed, sleeping max 2 adults.

-Club Room Upgrades are available at an additional supplement, benefits include:• One 30-min spa treatment included per person per stay at the Namaste Spa (6 treatments to choose from). • Stocked mini-bar replenished daily (beer, soft drinks and small bottles of water). • A bottle of wine and a fruit plate on arrival. • Priority late check out (subject to availability). • Breakfast in bed, delivered to your room (once per stay). • Priority advance dinner reservations at the 3 à la carte restaurants.
+Club Room Upgrades are available for 2014 at an additional supplement, benefits include:• One 30-min spa treatment included per person per stay at the Namaste Spa (6 treatments to choose from). • Stocked mini-bar replenished daily (beer, soft drinks and small bottles of water). • A bottle of wine and a fruit plate on arrival. • Priority late check out (subject to availability). • Breakfast in bed, delivered to your room (once per stay). • Priority advance dinner reservations at the 3 à la carte restaurants.

-4 gourmet restaurants: The Cove – International buffet restaurant serving breakfast, lunch and daily themed dinner.
+4 restaurants: The Cove – International buffet restaurant serving breakfast, lunch and daily themed dinner.
 A British style high tea is served every afternoon from 3.00-4.30pm.
 Waterside Creole Grill – Seafood and St Lucian Creole cuisine in an ocean view location, open for breakfast and dinner.
 La Trattoria – Italian restaurant, open for lunch and dinner.
 Café Asia – Thai, Chinese and Japanese cuisine.
 Open for dinner for adults over 16 years.
 Caribbean Beach Barbecue once a week.
 5 bars including a swim-up bar in the adults pool.
 Please note: some premium meals such as lobster and premium steaks are available at a supplement.

 7 swimming pools (2 reserved for adults over 16 years only) including Oasis Waterpark pool with 100ft waterslide, whirlpool.
 Racquet club with 7 floodlit tennis courts and fitness gym.
 Beach volleyball, table tennis, archery and bike hire*.
 Namaste Spa*.
 Yoga, Pilates or T'ai Chi (all with instruction).
 Motorised and non-motorised water sports: sailing, snorkelling, kayaks, windsurfing and water-skiing.
 18-hole golf course nearby*.
 2 playgrounds.
 Supervised kids’ club open daily, catering from newborn babies to teenagers with fully equipped activity centres.
 Age groups: newborn-23 months, 24 months-4 years (both open between 9.00am-5.00pm), 5-7 years, 8-12 years, 13 years and over (all open between 9.00am-10.00pm).